moore3071/version-control-presentation/README.md

-# version-control-software-presentation
+# version-control-presentation
-A presentation to provide an introduction to version control software
+A presentation to provide an introduction to version control systems